OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     },
     ````

-    > **Optional**: this is a good time to test the "delete symbol" function of your add-in
+    >**Optional**: This is a good time to test the deleteSymbol function of your add-in.

 1. Make the final update to **src/utils/excelTableUtil.ts** by adding the **updateCell** function, which updates the cell at a specific address to a specified value.